 Supervisory Arrangements for the PhD Student and the Environment

 The PhD student will be supervised by Dr. Ashwin Kumar Rajagopalan, Lecturer in the Department of Chemical Engineering at the University of Manchester.
+The PhD student will also work in a tight collaboration with PhD students and postdoctoral research associates from the group of Dr. Aurora Cruz-Cabeza.
 The student will have access to the laboratory facilities of the group in the newly opened Engineering Building (part of the MECD program) at the University of Manchester.
 The student will also have access to the computational shared facility, a 10000 node cluster and one of the best in the world, to tackle the computational aspects of this project.

 What can the PhD Student Expect?